solana-labs/ecosystem/projects/sonar.md

 status:
 ---

-Sonar scans the Solana blockchain and displays your portfolio statistics from the Serum/Orca/Raydium pools and Raydium farms .
+Sonar scans the Solana blockchain and displays portfolio statistics from the Serum/Orca/Raydium pools and Raydium farms.